TIBCOSoftware/snappydata/README.md

 ```

 At this point, the SnappyData cluster is up and running and is ready to accept Snappy jobs and SQL requests via JDBC/ODBC.
-You can also check the details of the embedded Spark driver which by default can be seen at http://hostnameOfLead:4040.
-You can explore the Spark SQL query plan, the job execution stages and storage details of column tables.
+You can [monitor the Spark cluster at port 4040](http://localhost:4040).
+Once you load data and run queries, you can analyze the Spark SQL query plan, the job execution stages and storage details of column tables.

 <img src="docs/ExternalBlockStoreSize.png" width="800">